 The Royal Mile walk is one of those must-do experiences.
 Most people walk down it, from the castle to the palace, taking in the sights and architecture of the city's Old Town.
-I actually prefer to buck the trend and walk up the Royal Mile.
+However, you can buck the trend and walk up the Royal Mile.
 Here's why:

 - Some of the best sights are at the bottom.
 Start there and you won't feel you have to race down the hill to see them before they close.